SocksTheWolf/AreenKiller/README.md

 # Areen Killer

+## Who?

+There is a series of accounts named Areen on Bluesky.
+They schlock a fraudulent gofundme link to everyone by retweeting every single message on bluesky.

+You post anything?
+Areen will retweet it.
+He will spam your notifications.

+It's annoying as hell.

 ## What the fuck

 This kills Areen.
 No one liked his fake ass retweeting bullshit anyways.
 Fuck that guy.